MaChunwei/MaChunwei.github.io/index.md

 ## News

+- **[Aug.
+05, 2024]** Our paper on Geometric Federated Learning has been accepted to Neurocomputing.
 - **[Jan.
 19, 2024]** Our paper on continual domain adaptation has been accepted to [ AISTATS 2024](https://aistats.org/aistats2024/).
 - **[Oct.
 17, 2023]** Our paper on low-data drug discovery powered by masked peptide transformer has been accepted for publication in [Briefings in Bioinformatics](https://academic.oup.com/bib) (top 3 journals in Biochemical Research Methods).